 - Make sure there is no gap between the unit body and the decoration panel.
 Possible consequence: Air might leak and cause dew drop. - Make sure no oil remains on the plastic parts of the decoration panel.
-Possible consequence: Degradation and damage of plastic parts. - · Ceiling strength.
+Possible consequence: Degradation and damage of plastic parts. - Ceiling strength.
 Check whether the ceiling is strong enough to support the weight of the unit.
 If there is a risk, reinforce the ceiling before installing the unit. - For existing ceilings, use anchors. - For new ceilings, use sunken inserts, sunken anchors or other field supplied parts.

+- 50~100 mm

+- Ceiling slab

-- b Anchor
+- Anchor

-- c Long nut or turnbuckled Suspension bolt
+- Long nut or turnbuckle

+- Suspension bolt

-- d Suspension bolt e Suspended ceiling
+- Suspended ceiling

 - Suspension bolts.
 Use M8~M10 suspension bolts for installation.
 Attach the hanger bracket to the suspension bolt.
 Fix it securely using a nut and washer from the upper and lower sides of the hanger bracket.

+- Nut (field supply)

-- a1 Nut (field supply)a2 Double nut (field supply) - b Washer (accessories) - c Hanger bracket (attached to the unit) - Paper pattern for installation (upper part of the packing).
+- Double nut (field supply)

+- Washer (accessories)

+- Hanger bracket (attached to the unit)

+- Paper pattern for installation (upper part of the packing).
 Use the paper pattern to determine the correct horizontal positioning.
 It contains the necessary dimensions and centers.
 You can attach the paper pattern to the unit.

-- a Centre of the unitb Centre of the ceiling opening - b Centre of the ceiling openingc Paper pattern for installation (upper part of the packing) - d Screws (accessories) - Ceiling opening and unit: - Make sure the ceiling opening is within the following limits:
+- Centre of the unit

+- Centre of the ceiling opening Paper pattern for installation (upper part of the packing)

+- Screws (accessories)

+- Ceiling opening and unit:

+- Make sure the ceiling opening is within the following limits: